 The condition may start with your first period and continue throughout your life.
-Or it may begin later in life because of an underlying condition such as endometriosis.
+Or it may begin later in life because of an underlying condition such as fibroids or endometriosis.

 Symptoms may include cramping or pain in the lower abdomen, low back pain, pain spreading down the legs, nausea, vomiting, diarrhea, fatigue, weakness, fainting, or headaches.

 Treatments may include NSAIDS, acetaminophen, birth control pills, hormone treatment, dietary changes, vitamins, exercise, heat, or massage.

 In extreme cases, you may need surgery.

 Tips to help you get the most from a visit to your healthcare provider: